 Research your customers and competition to have a starting idea of the features and benefits that matter.

 Give careful thought to your appropriate audience and design with organic traffic in mind – people who don’t know you!

 “Once people land on your website, make sure that you have a clear message that indicates to your audience what you do,” says Brand strategist Fabi Paolini.
 “It takes only 8 seconds for people to make a decision on whether or not they will stick around.
-So, you want to ensure that you are clearly communicating who you serve and how you serve.”
+So, you want to ensure that when building your website, you are clearly communicating who you serve and how you serve.”